dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 <img src="/assets/images/Screenshot_Bibitor_01_EndingInv.png" alt="Vendor Inventory Insights" width="800"/>

 A new dimension of analysis focuses on inventory allocation across vendors:
-- **Ending Inventory Value:** The "Top 10 Vendor by Ending Inventory Value ($)" bar chart shows where most of Bibitor’s current stock value is concentrated.
-Diageo again leads, followed by Martignetti Companies — reflecting both their high purchase volumes and slower turnover.
+- **Ending Inventory Value:** The "Top 10 Vendor by Ending Inventory Value ($)" bar chart shows where most of Bibitor's current stock value is concentrated.
+DIAGEO NORTH AMERICA INC again leads, followed by Martignetti Companies.
+This reflects not only their high purchase volumes but also a slower turnover of their products.
-- **Inventory vs. Purchases:** The scatter plot "Ending Inventory Value vs. Total Purchases" brings an important correlation to light.
-Vendors with higher purchase totals generally hold more ending inventory.
-Large bubbles in the upper-right corner (e.g., DIAGEO NORTH AMERICA INC) signal significant capital investment and highlight the need to monitor stock efficiency.
+- **Inventory vs. Purchases:** The scatter plot "Ending Inventory Value vs. Total Purchases" shows that vendors who buy more also tend to hold more ending inventory.
+The large bubbles in the upper-right corner (e.g., DIAGEO NORTH AMERICA INC) indicate high capital investment and the need to monitor stock efficiency.

 ### 📝 Summary
-This dashboard turns complex vendor data into actionable insights.
-By spotlighting top vendors across purchasing, sales, profit, and inventory, Bibitor can prioritize key relationships, assess capital allocation, and refine stock strategies — all crucial for driving sustainable growth.
+This dashboard effectively transforms complex vendor data into actionable insights.
+By spotlighting our top vendors across purchases, sales, profitability, and inventory, Bibitor can better prioritize key relationships, assess capital allocation, and refine stock strategies.
+These insights are vital for driving sustainable growth.

 <!------------------------------------------------------------------------------->